microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CONTRIBUTING.md

 - **Feature request** - Proposal for a new Mixed Reality Toolkit feature

 # Proposing Feature Requests
 When requesting a new Mixed Reality Toolkit feature, it is important to document the customer benefit / problem to be solved.

-This documentation can be as simple as a few sentences describing the problem and solution, or it can be a formal design specification.

 Once submitted, a feature request will be reviewed and discussed on GitHub.
 We encourage open and constructive discussion of each feature proposal to ensure that the work is beneficial to a large segment of customers.